maryash/maryash.github.io/135/syllabus_135.md

 Pre-/Co-requisites:
 The prerequisite is CSCI 127 or instructor’s permission.
-At the very least, you should have written, compiled, and run a greater than one page long program containing iteration (while/for) and selection (if) statements.
+At the very least, you should have written, compiled, and run a greater than one page long program containing iteration `while`, `for` and selection `if` statements.
 CSCI 136 is a co-requisite, and you will receive a 0 in 135 if you don’t take 136.
 If you have already passed 136, you must contact me before the 2nd class, so that you can be added to a BlackBoard section and your work can be graded.